 Fortunately, there plenty of ways to make sure that you are not buying a dud and to protect yourself from potentially serious financial damage.

 If a Used Lens Is On Sale, Does That Mean It’s Defective?

-There aren’t all that many untrustworthy people out there as you may think, and most sellers have logical reasons to get rid of their gear.
-Ask yourself a question: if you were to sell a lens of your own, would that necessary mean you wish to fool someone into buying a spoilt piece of equipment?
-There are numerous reasons – some sellers find they don’t use that particular lens enough to justify owning it, or they may have found an alternative they think is more suitable to their style of shooting.
-People sell zoom lenses in favor of primes, and vice versa, all the time.
-Others begin to prefer a specific type of photography, for example – bird photography, and thus sell off their wide-angle lenses.
-Others want to make a switch to a different system or have a frustration with that particular lens that you may not find all that annoying (many people find slow focusing of 50mm f/1.4G lens a deal-breaker, while I’ve found a way to live with it while I must).
-Either way, number of viable reasons exceeds number of tricksters and thieves by quite a margin, rest assured.
+There aren’t all that many untrustworthy people out there as you may think, and most sellers have good reasons to get rid of their gear.
+Ask yourself a question: if you were to sell a lens of your own, would that necessary mean that you are trying to fool someone into buying broken or malfunctioning piece of equipment?
+There are numerous reasons why people sell – some sellers find they don’t use that particular lens enough to justify owning it, or they may have found an alternative they think is more suitable for their style of shooting.
+People sell zoom lenses in favor of primes, and vice-versa, all the time.
+Some start to get into a specific type of photography, for example – bird photography, and thus sell off their unused wide-angle lenses.
+Others want to make a switch to a different system or have a frustration with a particular lens that you may not find all that annoying.
+Either way, there are many good reasons to sell used gear and there are plenty of great and honest people out there willing to part with their gear, outnumbering tricksters and thieves by quite a big margin.

 Here are simple steps I take when buying a used lens: